DhiriaDev/TIMEX/README.md

 5. **validation_server**:\
     it receives a set of {model , predictions} for a given time series and it performs the validation, returning the model reaching the best performance

+## **Project general dependencies**
+In addition to the dependencies of each submodule, also the general dependencies poetry configuration files have been created.
+In order to install it, it is recommend to limit the RAM usage.
+The command is:
+`systemd-run --scope -p MemoryLimit=<desired_ram_usage_limit> ./dependencies-update_command.sh`

 ## **Docker Images build**
 The first image to be built is the "timex_utils".
 In fact, that image will be the *base image* for the validator_server, the prediction_server and the timex_app.
 In fact, these three modules share some of the functions contained in the utils module.